exasol/pyexasol/docs/REFERENCE.md

 ### last_statement()
 Get last `ExaStatement` object.
 May be useful while working with `export_*` and `import_*` functions normally returning result of callback function instead of statement object.

-Returns instance of `ExaStatement`
+Returns instance of `ExaStatement`.

 ### ExaConnection.close()
-Closes connection to database
+Closes connection to database.

 ## ExaStatement